Messianic Judaism: Supersessionism

-Historically, Christianity has taught supersessionism (replacement theology), which implies or outright states that Christianity has superseded Judaism, and that the Mosaic Covenant of the Hebrew Bible has been superseded by the New Covenant of Jesus, wherein salvation is brought about by the grace of God, and not by obedience to the Torah.
+Historically, Christianity has promoted supersessionism, a doctrine which implies or outright states that Christianity has superseded Judaism, and that the Mosaic Covenant of the Hebrew Bible has been superseded by the New Covenant of Jesus, wherein salvation is brought about by the grace of God and not by obedience to the Torah.
 This is generally complemented with the concept of God having transferred the status of "God's people" from the Jews to the Christian Church.
 Messianic Jews, in varying degrees, challenge both thoughts, and instead believing that although Israel has rejected Jesus, it has not forfeited its status as God's chosen people.
 Often cited is : "for God's gifts and his call are irrevocable".
 The core of supersessionism, in which the Mosaic Covenant is canceled, is less agreed upon.
 Though the mitzvot may or may not be seen as necessary, most are still followed, especially the keeping of Shabbat and other holy days.